HISTORY OF OKLAHOMA SHAKESPEARE IN THE PARK

 2022 began strong, with a production of As You Like It (directed by Erin Sloan) in April, Emma, by Erin Woods (directed by Dr. Judith Pender) in June, and Venus in Fur (directed by Kathryn McGill) in July/August.
 We held another Children’s Halloween Festival, which brought together families from all over the metro to enjoy the beautiful Shakespeare Gardens.
 The fall season was plagued by COVID-19 outbreaks, cancelling performances and replacing cast members in Hamlet (directed by Rex Daugherty), Blithe Spirit (directed by D. Lance Marsh), and Jane Austen’s Christmas Cracker (directed by Amanda Lee).
 However, through it all, the theatre kept afloat and resilient, and planned to return in the summer of 2023.

-Emma, 2022 | photo by April Porterfield
+Charlotte Krieger in Emma, 2022 | photo by April Porterfield

 June 2023 saw final touches put to the renovations, and the re-opening of the theatre once again with a resoundingly successful production of Much Ado About Nothing (directed by Kathryn McGill), now featuring body mics (for the first time in 39 years) and amplified speakers!
 Audience reaction was overwhelmingly positive as we continued our season with Shakespeare in Love (directed by Tyler Woods), and closed the summer with Romeo & Juliet (directed by Alissa Branch).
 The fall season premiered a brand-new play by Liz Duffy Adams, Born with Teeth (directed by Shawn Churchman), and we closed the season with Jane Austen’s Christmas Cracker (directed by Dillon Rasberry).